 Corporation for National and Community Service (CNCS)

 Grants to USA nonprofit organizations, government agencies, tribes, and IHEs to support volunteer staff members carrying out a broad range of community services.
-Applicants are strongly encouraged to submit an Intent to Apply notification by December 13.
+National applicants must consult with state commisions prior to applying.
+Applicants are advised that required registrations may take at least three to four weeks to complete.

 The mission of CNCS is to improve lives, strengthen communities, and foster civic participation through service and volunteering.
 Through AmeriCorps, Senior Corps, and the Volunteer Generation Fund, CNCS has helped to engage millions of citizens in meeting community and national challenges through service and volunteer action.